Pvt. Campbell King Sadler

 Anderson-Sadler.
 He had three brothers and

-company.
-He married Agnes Fern Harrington
+married Agnes Fern Harrington and became the

-The family resided at 411 Lucas avenue in
+resided at 411 Lucas Avenue in Harrodsburg,

-Harrodsburg, Kentucky.
+Kentucky.
 With his brother, Sgt.
 John

 Sadler, he had joined the Kentucky National